 Independent Fundamental Baptists (IFB) is a loosely-affiliated, cultish denomination of Christian fundamentalists.
 According to the Pew Forum on Religious and Public Life, there are approximately 7.85 million IFB members in America.
 It’s unlikely there isn’t an IFB church within a half-hour drive from your house.

-If you’re unfamiliar with the beliefs and practices of the Independent Fundamental Baptists, some of them are:
+Some of the beliefs and practices characteristic of Independent Fundamental Baptists are:

 → The King James Version is the only true Word of God; all other translations of the Bible are the work of the devil.
 Meant to be taken literally, the KJV is inspired, inerrant, infallible, and the supreme and final authority in all things.
-It is therefore literally true that God created the world in six 24-hour days; Satan is real, the enemy of God, and the instigator of all false religions; the theory of evolution is unscriptural and therefore without merit; hell is a real place where all who die without having accepted Christ as their Savior suffer consciously being roasted alive for eternity, and so on.
+It is therefore literally true that, for instance, God created the world in six 24-hour days; Satan is real, the enemy of God, and the instigator of all false religions; the theory of evolution is unscriptural and therefore without merit; and hell is a real place where all who die without having accepted Christ as their Savior suffer consciously being roasted alive for eternity.

 → Each IFB church is wholly autonomous and free from any outside governance.
 Its pastor is divinely appointed and accountable to no earthly authority.
 He speaks for God, and God alone may judge him.
 To question the sovereignty of the pastor is to disturb God’s order and invite upon oneself separation from the church, and therefore from the very source of salvation and hope.